deepjyotipaulhere/greenify/README.md

 Greenify is a mobile application designed to encourage and facilitate sustainable practices.
 It provides users with tools and resources to:

-- Track their carbon footprint and receive personalized recommendations to reduce it.
 - Participate in community-driven eco-friendly challenges and initiatives.
 - Access a curated library of tips, guides, and resources for sustainable living.
 - Connect with like-minded individuals through a community platform to share ideas and inspire action.